lzh9102/python-file-server/README.md

 HTTP File Server
 ================

-This project provides users a easy-to-use command-line file server that helps you quickly share files using the http protocol.
-Receivers can just open the browser and browse the directory and files you have shared.
-The package also comes with two wrapper scripts: share and receive.
+This project provides an easy-to-use command-line file server that helps quickly share files using the http protocol.
+Receivers can just open the browser and browse the shared directory and files.
+It also comes with two wrapper scripts: share and receive.
 These two scripts invokes the file server and copy the link to the clipboard, making it easier to share your files instantly.
 To use these two scripts, you must have xclip installed on your system.

 hfs is written in python and (in theory) runs on all platforms supported by cpython 2.6 or later.
 However, it cannot read unicode filenames on Windows.
 The